 I believe there is one main ingredient to engaging the bounce when playing standard chip shots, and it is shaft lean at impact (or how far your hands are ahead of the ball).

 If we come into impact with our hands ahead of the ball then the club can shallow out after impact given us a nice clean chip shot.

-5. Left Arm is Driver Right Arm Passenger
+Left Arm is the Driver, Right Arm is the Passenger